elliott800/ml_finance/docs/improvements/13_add_precommit.md

 ## Priority

 - Level: Medium
-- Rationale: Linting and formatting reduce review friction and help beginners follow project conventions, but they are not blockers for safety-critical fixes.
+- Rationale: Linting and formatting reduce review friction and help contributors follow project conventions, but they are not blockers for safety-critical fixes.

 ## Owner & Estimated effort